dcs-chalmers/rusty-benchmarking-framework/readme.md

 # Basic queue, benchmark measures throughput and memory allocation
 cargo run --features basic_queue,memory_tracking --release -- basic
 ```
-This will compile and run the benchmarking tool.
-It will run the `basic` benchmark on the `basic_queue` implementation and produce a file in the `./output` with information from the benchmark, as well as a file with a name starting with `mem` containing information about total memory allocated during the running.
+This will compile and run the benchmarking framework.
+It will run the `basic` benchmark on the `basic_queue` implementation and produce a file in the `./output` with output from the benchmark, as well as a file with a name starting with `mem` containing information about total memory allocated during the running.

 There are several useful scripts located inside the `scripts` folder, as well
 as a README which describes how to use them.